ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 ## Async

-* Built from important "building blocks"
+* Built from important building blocks, which are partially baked into the language
 * Futures, Tasks, Executors, Streams, and more

 ## Differences between async & sync

 * sync programming often has imperative behaviour
-* async programming is about constructing a process at runtime and then executing it
-* this process is called the "futures tree"
+* async programming is an abstraction that allows developers to define pausing points where the execution can be paused and later resumed

+Note:

+- Imperative: Statements in synchronous code are just executed step-by-step.

+## Async language support

+* `async` functions can define yield points where the execution can be paused, represented by `await`ion points.
+* Built into the language: The compiler generates the state machines required to do this automatically.

 ## An async Rust function